Password protected

 Resolutions | Agreed button CTA rules with design system team, with primary action always to the left. | Primary action linked to the verb Reducing verbosity of common statement "Are you sure you want to…" |

-For new journeys, we were able to apply standards straight away.
-Here's an example from our mobile app.
+For new journeys, we were able to apply standards straight away, for example from from our first-time sign-in experiences for new private bank clients:

 The problem